 - There is already a substantial pool of green assets financed by non-green bonds.
 As the green bond market grows in size and common standards such as the EU Green Bond Standard remove uncertainty and reputational risks faced by issuers, this pool of assets is more likely to be opened up to green finance.
-The Climate Bond Initiative, an international organization promoting green finance, estimates total potential green bond issuance of $1.45 trillion if every bond that could in theory be labelled green was issued under a green label (using data as at Sept 2018)1.
+The Climate Bond Initiative, an international organization promoting green finance, now estimates green bond issuance that meets their criteria has exceeded $1 trillion and significantly more if every bond that could in theory be labelled green was issued under a green label.

 - In addition to this existing pool of green assets, it is widely acknowledged that current levels of investment are not sufficient to meet both domestic carbon reduction targets and those pledged by signatories of the Paris Climate Accord.
 The necessary additional investment will need financing, and whilst not all of it will come from the bond market, the nature of the assets and sectors that require investment: infrastructure, transport and energy, indicate a relatively high proportion of debt financing.

 - Sovereign green bond issuance is growing and is generally seen as an important step in green bond market development.